junzhli/typescript-type-validator/README.md

 # Typescript type validator

-A fully tyepscript supported type validator to perform checks at both transpile time and runtime with given input
+A fully TypeScript-supported type validator that enables type checks at both transpile time and runtime using a flexible schema and input validation.